 Did you know that you can add glitter to a plain Starbucks tumbler to make a snow globe tumbler?
-Learn How to Make a Snow Globe Tumbler with an easy step by step tutorial!
+Learn How to Make a Snow Globe Tumbler with an easy step by step tutorial for drill and no drill methods!
 With a few supplies you can have a fun and unique snow globe tumbler with floating glitter!

 I’m totally obsessed with all of the snow globe tumblers that I’ve seen on social media.
 I absolutely love using Starbucks cold cups in crafts, so I couldn’t wait to try this trend.
 They make a perfect gift, too!